Rlizaran/Respiratory-Healthcare-Tool/README.md

 # Respiratory Healthcare Tool
 The website is deployed to Heroku at: https://respiratory-healthcare-tool.herokuapp.com/

-In this project, we built a machine learning model that predict risk of lung cancer and asthma emergency department visits using air quality data.
+In this project, we built a machine learning model that predicts a patient's risk of lung cancer and asthma emergency department visits using air quality data.

 ## Background
 Created a web application for physicians to predict a patient's risk of lung cancer, given the air quality in their region, and other risk factors (i.e., smoking, gender, age, diet).
 If the patient suffers from asthma, physicians can also predict the probability of that patient ending up in the emergency department given the air quality of their region.